kiarakosc/SchoolWebsite/README.md

 ### 1. Download and Install IntelliJ IDEA
 Visit the official JetBrains website: https://www.jetbrains.com/idea/. <br />
 Choose the version: <br />
  * Community Edition (Free): Suitable for most Java and Maven projects.<br />
  * Ultimate Edition (Paid): Includes additional features for web development and enterprise frameworks.<br />
 Download the installer for your operating system (Windows, macOS, or Linux).<br />
 Run the installer and follow the on-screen instructions to complete the installation.<br />

 ### 2. Clone the Project from GitHub
-Open IntelliJ IDEA and navigate to File > New > Project from Version Control.
+Open IntelliJ IDEA and navigate to File > New > Project from Version Control.<br />
-Select Git.
+Select Git.<br />
-Enter GitHub repository URL (https://github.com/kiarakosc/SchoolWebsite.git) and choose a destination folder.
+Enter GitHub repository URL (https://github.com/kiarakosc/SchoolWebsite.git) and choose a destination folder.<br />
 Click Clone.
-IntelliJ will download the project files to your local machine.
+IntelliJ will download the project files to your local machine.<br />

 ### 3. Open the Maven Project in IntelliJ IDEA
-After cloning, IntelliJ will automatically open the project.
+After cloning, IntelliJ will automatically open the project.<br />
 Verify that IntelliJ recognizes the pom.xml file.
-If not:
+If not:<br />
-     *  Navigate to the pom.xml file in the project view.
+     *  Navigate to the pom.xml file in the project view.<br />
-     *  Right-click on it and select Add as Maven Project.
+     *  Right-click on it and select Add as Maven Project.<br />

 ### 4. Run the Code
-Locate the main class or test class you wish to run in the Project view.
+Locate the main class or test class you wish to run in the Project view.<br />
-Right-click the class file and select Run 'ClassName'.
+Right-click the class file and select Run 'ClassName'.<br />
-Alternatively, set up a new run configuration via the Run menu if required.
+Alternatively, set up a new run configuration via the Run menu if required.<br />